 I’ve been building a compiler for a small lambda calculus that compiles to x86.
 It’s pretty broken, and I decided to start from scratch.
 I checked out a new branch in Git, and then deleted the entirety of my compiler before I had a chance to do anything else.
 It hurt.
 But it was a good kind of hurt.
 I don’t usually just blow everything away like that.
 Even this time, I’m keeping many of my auxiliary functions.

 I’m a FreeBSD guy.
 My first computer was a FreeBSD machine that my dad had running in a closet.
 I learned how to use Emacs as well as the command line on that black-screen white-text no-mouse interface.
 That’s how real programmers spend their childhood! 😎 😜 I’ve only heard good things about FreeBSD.
 While not known as particularly desktop-friendly (various Linux distros win here) I’ve heard tales of its rock-solid stability.

 Yet again, I’ve tweaked my emacs configuration.
 The big change this time is switching to Ivy from Helm.
 I’d like to say right off the bat that Helm is a great tool.
 I used it for several months and enjoyed it.
 Once thing that I love about helm is how discoverable it makes commands and functions. helm also got me into using bookmarks.
 I don’t keep many bookmarks; I tend to collect a few when working on a multi-file project long-term.

 I gave a presentation at the Utah Elixir Meetup this February.
-Here’s the recording of my presentation: I’ve posted the slides as an HTML file, along with some materials to follow along with, on my GitHub account.
+Here’s the recording of my presentation: Watch on YouTube I’ve posted the slides as an HTML file, along with some materials to follow along with, on my GitHub account.
 Check it out!